 Artificial intelligence has been at the center of the tech world for quite some time now.
-From chatbots that answer customer questions to advanced algorithms that power business tools, AI continues to draw strong interest from investors.
+From chatbots that answer customer questions to advanced algorithms that power business tools, AI startups investment continues to draw strong interest from investors.
 Even with worries about inflated valuations, smart investors aren’t backing away.
-In this article, you will learn why investors keep backing AI startups despite market risks.
+In this article, you will learn why investors keep backing AI startups investment despite market risks.

 The Hype Isn’t Turning Everyone Away